About Savannah History Museum

 See sites with our BEST VALUE: Discount Combination Ticket.
 Click here for more details.

-Families who receive SNAP, WIC or Medicaid benefits receive FREE admission.
+Families who receive SNAP EBT benefits receive FREE admission.

 (Must present proof of assistance.)